MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 - If the dotted line points behind you, step to the side, and then continue to follow the dotted line.
 Note that the dotted line might go through real-world objects at times.

-## Tag along and pinning
+## Follow and pinning

-You’ll notice that wherever you look, the Step card follows your gaze—it “tags along.”
+You’ll notice that wherever you look, the Step card follows your gaze.
 As you’re working, you never have to worry about where your instructions are.
-You can pin the Step card, however, if you want to turn off the tag-along feature.
-To pin the Step card, select **Pin**.
-Once it’s pinned, you can grab it and move it wherever you like.
+You can stop the Step card from following you by turning the Follow behavior off from the navigation bar.

 ![Pin button on HoloLens screen](media/pin.jpg "Pin button on HoloLens screen")

+You can grab the navigation bar at any time to place the card where you like.

 ## Turn off holograms
 You can turn holograms off (or turn them back on) with a glance if you ever feel like they’re getting in the way.
 To turn off a hologram, gaze at the “eye” in the middle of the dotted line.